sam1037/CUHK-DAO/README.md

-This project is for CUHK Data Analytics Oppotunity.
+This project is for CUHK Data Analytics Practice Opportunity 2024/25.

-## Acknowledgement:
-//TODO

-## Basic description of the project:
-This project aims to

-## Done what
-Basic analysis, visulization and correlation matrix.
-Image generation with feedback loop

-## How to use
-For image generation, token is needed for POE_API_WRAPPER
+Please see the following link: [link](https://dsprojects.lib.cuhk.edu.hk/en/projects/chinese-modern-poetry/introduction/)